-- Ensure efficient use of funds for child care services and report such efficient use through: - Maximizing funds for child care services, support programs, and grant initiatives for efficiency and reduce administrative waste, fraud, and abuse, and ensure greatest possible benefit to eligible families and providers; - Establishing clear performance metrics and accountability measures to ensure effective use of state and federal resources, including conducting regular audits, outcome-based evaluations, and cost-efficiency reviews; and - Complying with all rules and regulations adopted pursuant to requirements set forth in the public assistance eligibility statute.
-[Note: KSA 39-709 was reorganized in 2025 HB 2027, which will become law without the Governor's signature.] - Submit an annual report to the Legislature that includes: - The allocation and expenditure of funds and resources: - Measurable outcomes of programs funded through the Office;
+- Ensure efficient use of funds for child care services and report such efficient use through - Maximizing funds for child care services, support programs, and grant initiatives for efficiency and reduce administrative waste and ensure greatest possible benefit to eligible families and providers; and - Establishing clear performance metrics and accountability measures to ensure effective use of state and federal resources, including conducting regular audits, outcome-based evaluations, and cost-efficiency reviews. - Submit an annual report to the Legislature that includes: - The allocation and expenditure of funds and resources; - Measurable outcomes of programs funded through the Office; - Identified inefficiencies within the Office and system and corrective action taken in response;

-- Identified inefficiencies within the Office and system and corrective action taken in response; - Recommendations for improving fiscal stewardship, service delivery, implementation of statutory requirements, and any potential changes; - Updates on changes to rules and regulations; and - All data and metrics related to service rates for children and families, workforce and private actors, service delivery and fiscal efficiency of all programs, and recommendations for continuation or termination of such programs; - Prepare, submit to the Legislature, and implement plans for a comprehensive service delivery system for children and families; - Facilitate and coordinate interagency cooperation toward the goal of serving children and families with other state agencies as listed in the bill; - Provide a central contact for information and assistance for children, families, communities, and businesses in need of early child care and related services; - Enter into such contracts and agreements as necessary or incidental to the performance of the powers and duties of the Director; - Charge and collect, by order, a fee necessary for the administration and processing of paper documents necessary for the execution of the laws related to the Office; - Appoint and oversee Deputy Directors within the Office; - Transition the administration of programs and state functions listed in the bill; - Enter into agreements with the Secretary of Administration for the provision of shared services: - Adopt, amend, or revoke any rules and regulations necessary to carry out the responsibilities of the Office; - Supervise all budgeting, purchasing, and related management functions of the Office; - Submit an annual appropriations request to the Legislature; and - Maintain an office in Topeka, Kansas.
+- Recommendations for improving fiscal stewardship, service delivery, implementation of statutory requirements, and any potential changes; - Updates on changes to rules and regulations; and - All data and metrics related to service rates for children and families, workforce and private actors, service delivery and fiscal efficiency of all programs, and recommendations for continuation or termination of such programs. - Prepare and implement plans for a comprehensive service delivery system for children and families; - Facilitate and coordinate interagency cooperation toward the goal of serving children and families with other state agencies as listed in the bill; - Provide a central contact for information and assistance for children, families, communities, and businesses in need of early child care and related services: - Enter into such contracts and agreements as necessary or incidental to the performance of the powers and duties of the Director; - Charge and collect, by order, a fee necessary for the administration and processing of paper documents necessary for the execution of the laws related to the Office; - Appoint and oversee Deputy Directors within the Office; - Transition the administration of programs and state functions listed in the bill:

+- Enter into agreements with the Secretary of Administration for the provision of shared services; - Adopt, amend, or revoke any rules and regulations necessary to carry out the responsibilities of the Office; - Supervise all budgeting, purchasing, and related management functions of the Office; - Submit an annual appropriations request to the Legislature; and - Maintain an office in Topeka, Kansas.